NoozAbooz/mcpi-reborn-extended/README.md

 # MCPI++ (mcpi-reborn-extended)
 The enthusiast's `Minecraft: Pi Edition` mod, with custom QOL modifications and graphical changes.
 The APT packages and repo info are stored in the [debs](debs/) folder.
 The project is UNOFFICIAL from MCPI-Reborn.
 If you like MCPI or MCPI-Reborn, you'll probably love this more!

+MCPI++ IS NOT AFFILIATED, APPROVED BY OR ASSOCIATED WITH MOJANG/MICROSOFT

 [![Discord](https://badgen.net/badge/icon/discord?icon=discord&label=Get%20support%20on)](https://discord.gg/XJJNG9jTuh)

 ![2023-05-28_20 10 40](https://github.com/NoozSBC/mcpi-reborn-extended/assets/44128563/bcfab15a-ef0b-4601-b614-81e203945bcd)